dullroar/ten-steps-to-linux-survival/Step07.md

 invoked by `sudo` within a short time period, you will not be reprompted for a password each time, (unlike UAC).

-Here is a really common example on Debian-based systems:
+Here is a really common example on Debian-based systems\drpkg{apt-get}:

 \drcap{Make me a sandwich}
 ```bash